opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_node_pool_v3.md

 * `server_group_reference` - (Optional, String, ForceNew) ECS group ID.
 If this parameter is specified, all nodes in the node pool will be created in this ECS group.

+* `security_group_ids` - (Optional, List, ForceNew) Specifies the list of custom security group IDs for the node pool.
+  If specified, the nodes will be put in these security groups.
+When specifying a security group, do not modify the rules of the port on which CCE running depends.

 * `priority` - (Optional, Int) Weight of a node pool.
 A node pool with a higher weight has a higher priority during scaling.

 * `user_tags` - (Optional, Map, ForceNew) Tag of a VM, key/value pair format.
 Changing this parameter will create a new resource.